Cadasta/cadasta-docs/en/03-projects.md

 ####Editing Project Details

-Once you've navigated to the Project Details page, you can edit information like the name, description, questionnaire or privacy settings.
+Once you've navigated to the Project Details page, you can edit information like the name, description, or privacy settings.
 When you're done, save your changes by clicking the **Save** button at the bottom of the page.

 ####Editing Member Permissions